Numerical Data#

 Still in the context of manipulating numerical data, the DelimitedFiles (also in Julia Base) package provides functionality for reading and writing files with delimited values.

-Let’s read the file you just created:
+Let’s read the file you created in the previous notebook:

 using DelimitedFiles